sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982069 - Sharin-Garin.md

  52: 0x022C [0x79] Sharin-Garin (ID: 16982069/0x01032035) looks at LocalPlayer (Basic look)
  53: 0x0236 [0x66] LOAD_EXT_SCHEDULER_MAIN: Load scheduler "tlb0" with entities [Sharin-Garin (ID: 16982069/0x01032035), Sharin-Garin (ID: 16982069/0x01032035)], work=34*
  54: 0x0245 [0x1D] PRINT_EVENT_MESSAGE(message_id=4644*)
-    → "This Chamber of Passage was built so the Empire could send soldiers to Assault areas at a moment's notice.\u007F1\u0000\u0007"
+    → "This Chamber of Passage was built so the Empire could send soldiers to Assault areas at a moment's notice."
  55: 0x0248 [0x23] WAIT_FOR_DIALOG_INTERACTION
  56: 0x0249 [0x1D] PRINT_EVENT_MESSAGE(message_id=4645*)
-    → "You can use the runic portals inside to travel to a staging point in the blink of an eye.\u007F1\u0000\u0007"
+    → "You can use the runic portals inside to travel to a staging point in the blink of an eye."
  57: 0x024C [0x23] WAIT_FOR_DIALOG_INTERACTION
  58: 0x024D [0x1D] PRINT_EVENT_MESSAGE(message_id=4646*)
-    → "You've got to open the way first by activating the portal at the staging point, though.\u007F1\u0000\u0007"
+    → "You've got to open the way first by activating the portal at the staging point, though."
  59: 0x0250 [0x23] WAIT_FOR_DIALOG_INTERACTION
  60: 0x0251 [0x27] REQ_SET(priority=0x01, entity_id=Sharin-Garin (ID: 16982069/0x01032035), tag_num=0x02)
  61: 0x0258 [0x00] END_REQSTACK()